Multi Factor Authentication - A Guide for Users

 Our MFA Administration tool is now mandatory for all customers (excluding SSO users), providing an extra layer of security for users accessing the Governance and Risk platform.

-Now that Multi-Factor Authentication has been enabled for your Organisation, you'll see the setup screens when you next access your account.
+Now that Multi-Factor Authentication has been enabled for your Organisation, you'll encounter the setup screens when you next access your account.

 Once you enter your mobile number and click Continue, you'll be prompted to confirm the mobile number via an authentication code.